dotnet-campus/DotNetCampus.CommandLine/README.md

 ## License

-dotnetCampus.CommandLine is licensed under the [MIT license](/LICENSE).
+DotNetCampus.CommandLine is licensed under the [MIT license](/LICENSE).